 Introduction

 Back End means here the technical components for the business logic.
 In the case of Revenera and FlexNet Operations, there are no possibilities to create new custom components in this area.
-The section is thus not applicable for this technology (except for “jobs”, which is still an open point).
+The section is thus not applicable for this technology.

 Jobs